stefanprodan/dockprom/README.md

   }
 ```

-Trigger an alert if a container is using more then 1,2GB of RAM for more then 30 seconds:
+Trigger an alert if a container is using more than 1,2GB of RAM for more than 30 seconds:

 ```yaml
 ALERT jenkins_high_memory